-How long, on average, are patients in rehabilitation centers?
+How long, on average, are patients in rehabilitation centers following joint replacement?

 The length of stay at a rehabilitation center varies by individual.
 Factors such as your level of functionality prior to surgery and your rate of recovery help determine your length of stay.

 Are there risks of having dental work done after a joint replacement?